whad-team/whad-client/doc/source/cli/unifying/wuni-keyboard.rst

 *pt*, *ru*, *si*, *sv*, *tr*, *us*.
 The default locale is *us*.

-.. warning:: This tool cannot be used in conjunction with ``whadserver``, due to extra latency induced by the TCP connection
+.. warning:: This tool cannot be used in conjunction with ``wserver``, due to extra latency induced by the TCP connection